 There are some requirements to be aware of in terms of the length of the marriage if you’re enrolling based on your spouse’s work history.
 Also, since the Defense of Marriage Act was ruled unconstitutional in 2013, the Social Security Administration has begun processing premium-free Medicare A enrollments based on the work history of enrollees’ same-sex partners.

-If you or your spouse worked and paid into Medicare for between 7.5 and 10 years, you’ll pay $278 a month for Medicare Part A in 2023 and 2024.
-If the work history was less than 7.5 years, the premium is $506 a month in 2023, and drops to $505/month in 2024.
-These amounts generally increase modestly each year, but remained flat and slightly decreased for 2024.
+If you or your spouse worked and paid into Medicare for between 7.5 and 10 years, you’ll pay $285 a month for Medicare Part A in 2025.
+If the work history was less than 7.5 years, the premium is $518 a month in 2025.
+These amounts generally increase modestly each year, as was the case for 2025.
+But they but remained flat and slightly decreased for 2024.

 Who doesn't have to pay a premium for Medicare Part A?